F-1 Optional Practical Training

 What happens if my H-1B is denied after applying for Cap-Gap Extension?

-If the student's H-1B is not selected, the student will have the standard 60-day grace period from the date of the rejection notice to depart the US, transfer the I-20 to a new program or apply for a change of status.
-However, if a denial is based on a discovered status violation, no such grace period exists and the student must leave the US immediately.
+If your H-1B is not selected, you will have the standard 60-day grace period from the date of the rejection notice to depart the U.S., transfer the I-20 to a new program or apply for a change of status.
+However, if a denial is based on a discovered status violation, no such grace period exists and you must leave the U.S. immediately.

-Can I travel during a Cap-Gap Extension period and still return with my OPT/STEM I-20 and EAD?
+Can I travel during a Cap-Gap Extension period and still return with my OPT/STEM I-20 and Employment Authorization Document (EAD)?

-Please note, traveling outside the US may interfere with the processing of your H-1B petition.
-NIU ISSS strongly advises students to consult with their employers and the legal counsel processing the H1-B regarding all travel plans before departing the US.
-We cannot advise directly on the impact of travel on your individual H1-B application.
+Please note: traveling outside the U.S. may interfere with the processing of your H-1B petition.
+NIU ISSS strongly advises you to consult with your employer and the legal counsel processing the H1-B regarding all travel plans before departing the U.S. We cannot advise directly on the impact of travel on your individual H1-B application.

-• You have an I-20 that reflects the cap-gap benefit and has a travel signature (no older than 6 months)
+• You have an I-20 that reflects the cap-gap benefit and has a travel signature (no older than six months.)

 Contact Us